tairo/STEMDu_Tutorial/README.md

 # STEMDu_Tutorial
-Tutorial of How to use STEM Du microcongroller board
+Tutorial of How to use STEM Du micro controller board.